KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/checkbox.md

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/checkbox](https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/checkbox)

 ## iOS Developer Notes
+### General Notes
 - A check box lets the user choose between two opposite states, actions or values
 - You should use a native app control when at all possible vs a custom element, as it will automatically and correctly announce the role without additional development effort
-- A check box should just toggle between checked and unchecked.
+- A check box should toggle between checked and unchecked.
 It should not automatically navigate the user to another field or screen when activated, as that may cause a change of context.
 Revealing new information on the same screen as a result of activating a checkbox is usually ok, as it is not a change of context
 - Name, Role, State must be announced when focus is on the control.
 Announcing the label only in a separate swipe before the checkbox does not meet this requirement

 ### Name